-According to the American Cancer Society, the National Cancer Institute and our most up-to-date epidemiology, there are approximately 137,000 new cases of primary and secondary liver cancers diagnosed annually in the U.S. alone, and more than 60,000 cases of pancreatic cancer diagnosed each year.
-Of these, more than 80,000 may be addressable through our nelitolimod /PEDD platform for liver and pancreas.
-Additionally, there is a high global incidence in key targeted indications, such as HCC and ICC, providing an additional opportunity outside the U.S. The incidence of pancreatic cancer in the U.S. is more than 64,000 annually with more than 90% of these being pancreatic ductal adenocarcinoma ("PDAC").
+According to the American Cancer Society and National Cancer Institute, there are approximately 145,000 relevant new cases of cancer diagnosed annually in the U.S. alone, of which more than 80,000 may be addressable through our SD-101/PEDD platform for liver and pancreas.
+Assuming an average cost per course of therapy of \$200,000, we estimate that the total annual addressable market in the U.S. alone for SD-101 could be in excess of \$15 billion.
+Additionally, there is a high global incidence in key targeted indications, such as HCC and ICC, providing an additional opportunity outside the